 - a.
-Ensure that subdivision: - i. incorporates the distinctive characteristics of the place's context and setting; - ii. promotes the health and wellbeing of residents and communities; and - iii. provides an opportunity to recognise Ngāi Tahu culture, history and identity associated with specific places, and affirms connections between manawhenua and place.
+Ensure that subdivision: - i. incorporates the distinctive characteristics of the place's context and setting; - ii. promotes the health and wellbeing of residents and communities; and - iii. provides an opportunity to recognise Ngāi Tahu culture, history and identity associated with specific places, and affirms connections between manawhenua and place, particularly with Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6.